 In the framework of the 2nd Call for Proposals, by June 2018, following a transparent and traceable selection procedure, 18 projects were selected in four regions: Tirana, Elbasan, Kukes and Gjirokastra.

 In July, after the finalization of the negotiation process between PMT and the grantees, there were 17 projects contracted.
-One of the Gjirokastra winners withdrew from the contract.
+One of the Gjirokastra winners withdrew from the contract as did not reached an agreement with the PMT on the budget.
+The NGO was from Tirana and most of the budget was forecasted on travel expenses, hotel accommodation and per diems.
 The grants of the second round were distributed as following: